Queer as Folk (2022 TV series): Development

 In December 2018, it was announced Bravo had put into development a reboot of Queer as Folk with Stephen Dunn set to write and direct, with Russell T. Davies set to executive produce.
 However, in August 2019, it was announced the series was now in development at Peacock.
 In April 2021, Peacock ordered the series.

 Dunn has indicated that this incarnation of the series was inspired directly by Davies' original series as a "jumping off point", stating that he did not take the Showtime adaptation into consideration.

-Dunn assembled the writer's room while isolated at his mother's condo in St. John's, Newfoundland and Labrador due to the COVID-19.
+Dunn assembled the writer's room while isolated at his mother's condo in St. John's, Newfoundland and Labrador due to the COVID-19 pandemic.
 The entire writer's staff ended up being queer, save one writer's assistant.
-Due to low ratings and viewership, on September 23, 2022, the series was canceled after one season.
+Due to low viewership, on September 23, 2022, the series was canceled after one season.

 Casting

 In August 2021, Jesse James Keitel joined the cast in a series regular role.
 In September 2021, Candace Grace, Johnny Silbilly, Devin Way, Fin Argus, and Ryan O'Connell joined the cast in series regular roles.
 In November 2021, Kim Cattrall joined the cast in a recurring capacity.
 In December 2021, Juliette Lewis, Ed Begley Jr., Armand Fields, Chris Renfro, Eric Graise, Sachin Bhatt and Benito Skinner joined the cast in recurring capacity.
 In March 2022, it was announced Lukas Gage, Megan Stalter, Olli Haaskivi and Calvin Seabrooks had joined the cast in guest capacity.